Serhou Guirassy: Borussia Dortmund

 On 18 July 2024, Guirassy signed a four-year contract with Borussia Dortmund for a reported transfer fee of €18 million.
-Later that year, on 18 September, he scored his first goal from a penalty in a 3–0 away win over Club Brugge in the Champions League group stage.
+On 18 September, he scored his first goal from a penalty in a 3–0 away win over Club Brugge in the Champions League group stage.
+On 11 February 2025, Guirassy scored his tenth goal in the Champions League in a 3–0 away victory over Sporting Lisbon, becoming the third Dortmund player, after Robert Lewandowski and Erling Haaland, to score ten goals in a single Champions League campaign.
+On 22 February, for the first time in his career, Guirassy scored four goals in a game in a 6–0 home victory over Union Berlin, becoming the third Dortmund player in the 21st century alongside Pierre-Emerick Aubameyang and Erling Haaland to score four goals in a league match.

-On 11 February 2025, Guirassy scored his tenth goal in the Champions League in a 3–0 away victory over Sporting Lisbon, becoming topscorer of the competition as well as the third player ever in Dortmund history, after Robert Lewandowski and Erling Haaland, to score ten goals in a single Champions League campaign.
-On 22 February, for the first time in his career, Guirassy scored four goals out of the play in a 6–0 home victory over Union Berlin, becoming the third Dortmund player in the 21st century alongside Pierre-Emerick Aubameyang and Erling Haaland to score four goals in a Bundesliga match.
-It was also the first time that Guirassy scored more than two goals in a match for Dortmund.
-Later that year, on 15 April, he netted his first Champions League hat-trick in a 3–1 win over Barcelona - against whom he also scored a brace months prior - during the quarter-finals of the competition, becoming Africa's and Dortmund's all-time top goalscorer in a single campaign with 13 goals.
-With his hat-trick, he also became one of only four players next to Robert Lewandowski, Marco Reus and Karim Adeyemi to ever score a hat-trick for Dortmund in the Champions League.
-He is also the first African player to score a hat-trick against Barcelona in the Champions League, and the player with the most goals scored against Barcelona in a single edition of the competition, with five in total.
+On 15 April, he netted his first Champions League hat-trick in a 3–1 win over Barcelona – against whom he also scored a brace months prior – during the quarter-finals of the competition, becoming Africa's and Dortmund's all-time top goalscorer in a single campaign with 13 goals.
+With his hat-trick, he also became one of only four players next to Lewandowski, Marco Reus and Karim Adeyemi to ever score a hat-trick for Dortmund in the competition.
 Guirassy ended his first Champions League season with Dortmund with fourteen matches played, thirteen goals scored and four assists provided, securing the top scorer spot in the competition alongside Raphinha.
 Hence, he became the second African player to achieve this feat, only after George Weah in 1994–95.
-In the 2025 FIFA Club World Cup, he netted a brace in a 2–1 victory over Monterrey, qualifying his club to the quarter-finals.
+In the 2025 FIFA Club World Cup, he netted a brace in a 2–1 victory over Monterrey, qualifying his club to the quarter-finals, where he scored in a 3–2 loss to Real Madrid.